Epoxy Resin Pour tips for Successful Epoxy Pours

 This project was a success but I still hit a few snags.

 My biggest hang up was that I didn’t work fast enough.
 I poured the blues first and they poured just fine.
 When I went to pour the sand color the epoxy had already started to dry.
-Ugh, lesson learned.
+Ugh, make sure to know how quickly it will start to harden before you begin to pour.

 Tips for successful epoxy pours: